 The changing landscape of performance reviews reflects the larger changes in the workforce brought on by the pandemic.
 Employees want to work for a company that treats them like people first and prioritizes their employee experience.
 Gartner predicts that this trend will continue and employers will take a more personal, human approach to performance management.

-We’ve got some performance review tips to take you into the 2022 review season with this people-first approach.#PerformanceReviews have changed — find out how take a modern approach to reviews this season:
+We’ve got some performance review tips to take you into the next review season with this people-first approach.#PerformanceReviews have changed — find out how to take a modern approach to reviews this season:

 Prepare Managers for Reviews

 Even when companies conduct frequent employee performance reviews instead of just annual reviews, they can still be stressful meetings.
 That stress is often caused by uncertainty.
 Even if employees feel confident in how they’ve done, they may not know what their managers will say.
 Employees might also wonder if they’ll have the opportunity to discuss professional development goals or compensation increases.

 Managers may be unsure of how to give constructive feedback or have trouble remembering every successful project.
 However inaccurate or bad performance reviews can push workers toward the door, so it’s important for managers to take them seriously and learn how to give good feedback.